How the ADKAR model got me out of my writing funk

 “When a person has an awareness of the need for change and the desire to participate and support a change, knowledge is the next building block for realizing that change.”

-As writers, before writing a piece of content, whatever it may be, we want to become knowledgable on the topic.
-Some writers write on topics where they have vast amounts of experience in it, and it becomes second nature.
-They were already knowledgable.
-Some writers need to become knowledgable on the topic by studying or reaching out to knowledgable individuals on those topics before writing.
+As writers, before writing a piece of content, whatever it may be, we want to become knowledgeable on the topic.
+Some writers write on topics where they have vast amounts of experience, and it becomes second nature.
+They were already knowledgeable.
+Some writers need to become knowledgeable on the topic by studying or reaching out to knowledgeable individuals on those topics before writing.

 Before my writer’s funk, this was one of my favorite parts of writing.
 I would be excited if I was going to begin writing on a topic that I did not know or have any recent experience in.
 I consider myself a sponge, so reading and studying up on topics becomes easy.

 I had to get back to that.
 Was I studying before writing on topics during this funk? of course, but the passion and sponge-like mentality was not there.